Frugal living: Is life more difficult for those of us who are frugal?

 Frugality is about living smarter.

-Smarter with money - buy based on value, not based purely on cost.
+Smarter with money - buy based on value, not based purely on what you perceive to be the best price.
 The previous example of the t-shirt illustrates a scenario where price may not necessarily equate to value.
 Most often, we get what we pay for.
 It is our job to assess how much value we truly need out of the things that we buy.
 It's a balancing act, and it can take some practice to get right.

 Smarter with time - use Pareto's 80/20 principle to maximize your time spent doing...well, everything.
 Very often, we are most productive during a few relatively short periods of the day.
 Take advantage of these times by doing the things that make the biggest difference in your life.

 Smarter with skills - fix your own car when possible.
 Replace that faucet instead of hiring a plumber.
 Become your very own "Mr. Fix-It" and stop paying for someone else's labor whenever you can.
 You will make mistakes along the way, but that's how we humans learn.
 We don't learn a thing by doing everything right the first time.

-...we can take a sabbatical without a second thought about finances.
-We have enough saved to withstand a sudden loss of our job.
-An emergency would likely not bankrupt us.
+...we have the money management skills necessary to pursue a life of financial freedom. we can take a sabbatical without a second thought about finances.
+We have enough saved in an emergency fund to withstand a sudden loss of our job.
+We have an enough extra money in our bank account to cover monthly bills if catastrophe were to strike.

 If we begin to hate our job, we can move on to something else, even if that means earning less.
 In fact, we can simply quit on the spot if things get bad enough.
 Virtually anything is possible when we don't live paycheck-to-paycheck.